 • .NET

-How automatic discovery for Linux works ๐Ÿ”—
+How zero-code instrumentation for Linux works ๐Ÿ”—

 After installation, the Collector runs in your Linux environment and listens for requests to your applications.
 When the Collector detects activity, it gathers telemetry data from your application runtime and sends this data to Splunk Application Performance Monitoring (APM).